Home

 Photo: Phil Carson (Click to enlarge)

-A press release issued on 3 October 2008 by Richard Boyce of the Friends of Cathedral Grove (FROG) reported that: "Island Timberlands has recently graded a flat acre of land likely to be used as a log dump for helicopter logging operations [and is] systematically cutting down all old growth forests above the industrial tree plantations on Mt Arrowsmith" Crime Against Nature.
-Protests were immediately organized: on 6 October in Cathedral Grove, and the next day at the Nanoose office of Island Timberlands (left).
-The company's unethical logging operations in a community watershed was broadly condemned.
+A press release issued on 3 October 2008 by the Friends of Cathedral Grove (FROG) reported: "Island Timberlands has recently graded a flat acre of land likely to be used as a log dump for helicopter logging operations and is systematically cutting down all old growth forests above the industrial tree plantations on Mount Arrowsmith" Crime Against Nature.
+This destructive logging operation in a community watershed was condemned and protests were immediately organized, on 6 October in Cathedral Grove and the next day at the Nanoose office of Island Timberlands (left and below).

-Island Timberlands = Brookfield = NYSE: BAM = TSX: BAM.A = BAMA.
-EU = Unethical Logging
+Unethical Logging by Island Timberlands = Brookfield = NYSE: BAM = TSX: BAM.A = BAMA.
+EU

 Labour Day Lake is 24 km southeast of the big tree stand: it is the source of the Cameron River and provides local communities with drinking water.
 Unethical clearcutting here (left) is further evidence of the destruction caused by Island Timberlands in the Cathedral Grove Watershed.

-As the last primaeval forest stands are being massacred by greedy logging corporations operating on private lands with no environmental regulations, local communities are increasingly registering their outrage.
-On 16 April 2008 the AVUCC (Association of Vancouver Island Coastal Communities) called for an immediate "moratorium on the sale and land transfer of all land currently zoned as Forest or Resource Land and a moratorium on development approvals within those forest land" AVICC Resolution.
+As the last primaeval forest stands are being massacred by greedy logging corps operating on private lands with no environmental regulations, local communities are increasingly registering their outrage.
+Fed up with the corporate greenwash, on 16 April 2008 the Association of Vancouver Island Coastal Communities demanded an immediate "moratorium on the sale and land transfer of all land currently zoned as Forest or Resource Land and a moratorium on development approvals within those forest land" Moratorium.

 Photo: Klaus Rademaker